Phantop/appdwarf/README.md

 [dwarfs](https://github.com/mhx/dwarfs).

-This is a small script and the bulk of the work is in the original `dwarfs` project, so all credit deserves to go there and I can not guarantee this script will function with out issues.
+This is a small script and the bulk of the work is in the original `dwarfs` project, so all credit deserves to go there.
+It has not been extensively tested so I cannot guarantee it will function without issue.

 ## Requirements